AlfrescoArchive/ttc-docs/workshop.md

 ## Jenkins X
 If you don't have a Kubernetes Cluster with Jenkins X installed on it you can create one with:

-> jx create cluster gke --kubernetes-version=1.9
+> jx create cluster gke --kubernetes-version=1.9 --verbose

   - Select **europe-west1-c** [19]
   - Select **n1-standard-2**